Pajn/fallout/README.md

 - entries in the project's `fallout.toml`;
 - a proof for a small local function declaration.

-Local inference covers unmodified top-level function declarations with simple parameters and a single return.
+Local inference covers top-level function declarations whose binding is never reassigned or redeclared, with simple parameters and a single return.
 It accepts literals, parameter reads, plain array and object construction, conditionals, logical operators, strict equality, and calls to other proven helpers.
 For example, `function make(value) { return { value }; }` makes `const item = make("item")` independent of unrelated exports.